-If you already have a router (for example, a wireless router) and want to add the Broadband Router with 2 Phone Ports, then you should use the Broadband Router with 2 Phone Ports as your primary router so the Internet phone calls will be routed properly.
-For example, the following connection diagram shows the Broadband Router with 2 Phone Ports connected to a wireless router, phone, and desktop PCs.
+If you already have a router (for example, a wireless router) and want to add the Wireless-G Broadband Router with 2 Phone Ports, then you should use the Wireless-G Broadband Router with 2 Phone Ports as your primary router so the Internet phone calls will be routed properly.
+For example, the following connection diagram shows the Wireless-G Broadband Router with 2 Phone Ports connected to a wired router, phone, and desktop PCs.